WenbinLiworks/OperatingS-design/README.md

 ### Windows: createfile(), readfile(), writefile(), closehandle() and other functions

 ### Pay special attention to the consistency of permissions and time attributes after replication.

+# Producer-consumer Problem
+A buffer of size 3, initially empty

+• 2 producers

+– wait at random for a period of time to add data to the buffer,

+– if the buffer is full, wait for the consumer to retrieve the data before adding

+– repeat 6 times

+• 3 consumers

+– randomly wait for a period of time to read data from the buffer

+– if the buffer is empty, wait for the producer to add data before reading

+– repeat 4 times

+#### Explain:

+#### Display the time of each data addition and reading and the data in the buffer

+#### Process simulation for producers and consumers